 Nile Stanley, Ph.D. reading professor, University of North Florida

 Dr. Stanley explains why this method is so effective (A Vygotskian Perspective).

-Note: Studies show that when children discover their talents (that which lights their fire), they will learn previously difficult subjects just to be able to do that which sparks them.
+Note: Studies show that when children discover their natural talents (that which lights their fire), they will learn previously difficult subjects just to be able to do that which sparks them.
 Read more about that on our blog.

 If Your Child Has Trouble Reading But: